lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 compression/decompression behavior for each header field.
 In the rule, the Field Descriptions are listed in the order in which the fields appear in the packet header.

-The Rule also describes the Compression Residue is sent based on the regarding the same order as the one used by the Field Description in the Rule.
+The Rule also describes the Compression Residue sent regarding the order of the Fields Descriptions in the Rule.

 The Context describes the header fields and its values with the following entries: